How to Cook Rice Noodles

 Rice noodles can overcook quickly, which is why the method and timing are important.
 There are a few great ways to soak and/or cook rice noodles.
 Whichever method you choose, you’ll want to pay close attention to the time.

 How cooked or softened the rice noodles should be depends on how you are using them.
-If you are using them in a cool dish, you want to make sure they are tender before you add them to the rest of the recipe.
-If you know they will continue to cook in a hot dish, like Pad Thai or Shrimp with Rice Noodles, then you will want to soak them until they are pliable, and allow them to become tender as they finish cooking in the pan, often in a sauce.
+When added to a cool dish, you want to make sure they are tender before you add them to the rest of the recipe.
+If you know they will continue to cook in a hot dish, like Pad Thai or Shrimp with Rice Noodles, then you will want to soak them until they are pliable and allow them to become tender as they finish cooking in the pan, often in a sauce.

 One of the most common methods of softening rice noodles in preparation for adding them to dishes where they will continue to cook is to soak them in very hot water, or water that has been brought to a boil.
 The hot water is poured over the noodles, or the noodles are submerged in the hot water.